-There are more than a few companies who only hire people in recovery.
+There are more than a few companies that only hire people in recovery.
 And not all of them are owned by ex-alcoholics and ex-addicts.
 They’re run by people who have seen the benefits.

 Many claim the advantages of giving these staff a second chance in life.
 A FastCompany article quotes the CEO of an oil-drilling technology company, Venturetech: “There was a time I didn’t like walking through my own shop because of morale, but the grateful attitude of those in need really changed the atmosphere.”
 In the UK, Work & Pensions Secretary, Iain Duncan Smith, unveiled schemes to help ex-alcoholics and drug users.
 “They can be motivated, highly loyal and committed workers and all the more grateful for the opportunity because of their history.”